kahst/BirdNET-Analyzer/README.md

 sudo docker run -v /path/to/your/audio/files:/input -v /path/to/your/output/folder:/output birdnet --i input --o output --slist input
 ```

+See "Usage" section above for more command line arguments, all of them will work with Docker version.

-NOTE: If you like to specify a species list (which will be used as post-filter and needs to be named 'species_list.txt'), you need to put it into a folder that also has to be mounted.
+<b>NOTE</b>: If you like to specify a species list (which will be used as post-filter and needs to be named 'species_list.txt'), you need to put it into a folder that also has to be mounted.